jbartolotti/hbic-computing/docs/source/synapse_access.rst

    * Remote Host: hbic-synapse.kumc.edu

-   * Username: <your KUMC username> *Note: admins need to login with their sa-USERNAME account*
+   * Username: <your KUMC username> *Note: admins can login with their USERNAME or sa-USERNAME account*

    .. image:: media/mobaxterm_1.png
      :width: 800